 Lawrence is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Brenda Lawrence sits on the following committees:

 Lawrence was the primary sponsor of 2 bills that were enacted: